TABLE OF CONTENTS

-- In reaching a decision, the court shall also consider the child’s opinion, if it is expressed by the child him/herself or by a person the child trusts and who has been chosen by the child him/herself, and provided the child is capable of understanding its meaning and consequences.
+- In reaching a decision, the court shall also consider the child’s opinion, if it is expressed by the child themselves or by a person the child trusts and who has been chosen by the child themselves, and provided the child is capable of understanding its meaning and consequences.

 MAINTENANCE of spouses and children

-- Where the spouses have not reached agreement either by themselves or with the assistance of a Social Work Centre, they may request that the court decide.
-Prior to reaching a decision, the court must seek the opinion of a Social Work Centre and must also take into account the opinion of the child, if he or she has expressed an opinion and if he or she is capable of understanding its importance and consequences.
+- Where the spouses have not reached an agreement either by themselves or with the assistance of a Social Services Centre, they may request that the court decide.
+Prior to reaching a decision, the court must seek the opinion of a Social Services Centre and must also take into account the opinion of the child, if he or she has expressed an opinion and if he or she is capable of understanding its importance and consequences.

 - A spouse or extra-marital partner is obliged to support their partner’s minor child if either of the child’s parents are unable to support the child and they live with their partner’s minor child.

-- Children of full age are obliged to support their parents if the latter do not have sufficient means of support and are unable to acquire such means, and if a dependent parent cannot be supported by his or her spouse.
+- Children of full age are obliged to support their parents if the latter do not have sufficient means of support and are unable to acquire such means, and if a dependent parent cannot be supported by their spouse.

 3.4 the obligation to pay maintenance to the other spouse?